bn4t/csp-handler/README.md

 - `-config <config file>` - The location of the config file to use.
 Defaults to `config.toml` in the working directory.

 # Deinstallation
 Run `sudo make uninstall` to uninstall csp-handler.
-This will remove `/etc/csp-handler` id the directory is empty.
+This will remove `/etc/csp-handler` if the directory is empty.

 Run `sudo make uninstall-systemd` to remove the systemd service.